nleong2/dinner-party/README.md

 `./dinnerparty file1 file2 ...`

 ### Driver
-`main.cpp` will loop through each file and search the given input 4 time for ~30 seconds.
+`main.cpp` will loop through each file and search the given input for ~30 seconds to find a table with a resonable preference score.
 Each file will be searched using 0%, 25%, 50% and 100% randomizations.

 *This program was written for the 2019 Fall AI course at Portland State University.*